-Carrie Kinne graduated from the University of Maine and has lived and worked in Maine all her life.
+Carrie Kinne is the Executive Director of the Kennebec Estuary Land Trust.
+She graduated from the University of Maine and has lived and worked in Maine all her life.
 Her career has focused primarily in the area of fundraising where she has spent the last twenty-five years working with a variety of non-profits across the state.
 Carrie loves the state of Maine and exploring all the amazing places that make Maine “the way life should be”.
 She grew up on the Kennebec River in Farmingdale but now lives in North Yarmouth.

 Dave Asmussen holds a degree in plant and soil science.
 At Blue Bell Farm, he cultivates an acre of mixed vegetables for sale to restaurants, natural food stores and the Bowdoinham Farmers Market.
 With a mantra of "vote with your fork” Dave believes that local economies, landscapes and communities can thrive when people make conscientious decisions about where they get their food.
 Dave and his family live in Bowdoinham.

 David Whittlesey is the founder of the Bowdoinham Community Development Initiative (BCDI).
 David lived in Bowdoinham and taught at Mt.
 Ararat before leaving to work internationally until 2004 when he returned.
-He served on the Selectboard from 2009-2011 and 2012-2014 on the Comprehensive Planning Committee.
+He served on the Bowdoinham Select Board from 2009-2011 and on the Comprehensive Planning Committee from 2012-2014.
 David also volunteers at Bay Day and does water quality testing for Friends of Merrymeeting Bay.
+David and his family live in Bowdoinham.

 Jamie Pacheco attended the University of Maine, achieving a B.S. in Animal Veterinary Sciences.
 After choosing to exit the veterinary world, she turned to the non-profit sector, doing food system and land-use based work.
 This eventually led her to co-founding New Beet Market (NBM) in partnership with Seeds of Independence and acting as the Managing Partner.
-NBM is a restaurant that offers internships to high school students as part of their academic curriculum, provides from-scratch, locally sourced school lunches to 2 schools and buys locally sourced food.
-Jamie lives in Harpswell with her family.
+NBM offered internships to high school students as part of their academic curriculum, provided from-scratch, locally sourced school lunches to 2 schools and bought locally sourced food.
+Jamie lives in Bath with her family.

 Karen Parker is the Executive Director for Mid Coast Hunger Prevention Program.
 Her passion is finding innovative ways to increase access to healthy food for all.
 She received her undergraduate degree from the University of Connecticut.
 In 2007, she received her MBA from Southern New Hampshire University and in 2011 a Masters in Organizational Leadership.
 Karen resides in Brunswick with her husband and son.
 In her spare time she loves to hike and watch her son play baseball.